timeseer-ai/timeseer-custom-modules/README.md

 (venv) PS >
 ```

-Install cx-freeze and pyarrow to build the executable file.
+Install the requirements to build the executable file.
 ```
-(venv) $ pip install -r requirements.txt
+(venv) PS > pip install -r requirements.txt
 ```

 and create the executable in a `build` folder:
 ```
-(venv) $ python ./setup_binary.py build
+(venv) PS > python ./setup_binary.py build
 ```

 The binary files are created in the `build` folder.
-Copy all of them into your module_type folder in timeseer.
+Copy all of the files into your `module_type` folder in timeseer.